thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/shared-subscriptions.md

 ## Usage Notes

-In the ThinsBoard MQTT Broker Application shared subscriptions are entities that used for management of shared subscriptions.
+In TBMQ Application shared subscriptions are entities that used for management of shared subscriptions.

 * Add Application shared subscriptions if you plan to use shared subscriptions feature with [Application clients](/docs/mqtt-broker/user-guide/mqtt-client-type/#application-client).
 * After creation of the entity **Topic filter** and **Partitions** fields **can not be changed**.